FlynnByReference/CSCE-3513-2022-Project/README.md

 Before starting you must delete previous player data from Heroku First you need to login to our Heroku account using our credentials
 $ heroku login
-Next you need to enter the psql for our data and delete
+(After this command it will bring you to the page to login) Next you need to enter the psql for our data and delete using the two commands below
 $ heroku pg:psql -a laser-tag-spring-2022
 $ delete from player;
+Now you can run the project
 (While in project folder, when you put ls, you see "main.py")
 $ export FLASK_APP=main
 $ flask run